Daniel-Ma22/Daniel-Ma22/README.md

 - 👋 Hello!
 I am Daniel Mayer, i am from germany and now starting my studies in applied informatics!
 (2022/2023)
-- 👀 I’m interested in softwaredevelopment, chess and java.
+- 👀 I’m interested in softwaredevelopment, chess and gaming.
-- 🌱 I’m currently learning java and later other technologies at university.
+- 🌱 I’m currently learning java and other technologies at university.
+- ⚙️ Currently working as a software consultant
+- 💻 Learning and using C#
 - 📫 You can reach me by E-Mail: dan.mayer435@gmail.com

 <!---